bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Sorts one list based on another list containing the desired indexes.
+### Sorts one list based on another list containing the desired indexes

 -   Use `zip()` and `sorted()` to combine and sort the two lists, based on the values of `indexes`.
 -   Use a list comprehension to get the first element of each pair from the result.
 -   Use the `reverse` parameter in `sorted()` to sort the dictionary in reverse order, based on the third argument.

 ```py
 def sort_by_indexes(lst, indexes, reverse=False):